JairoFra/rai-auto-converter-chrome-extension-v2/docs/user-guide.md

   </tr>
 </table>

+### Use custom number of decimals
+By default, the amount in RAI will be shown with the same number of decimals found in the original currency.
+However, the value of decimals to be shown can be adjusted by the user to a specific value.
+* Default value: false

 ### Number of decimals
 The number of decimals in RAI amount to be displayed in the HTML.
-By default, the amount in RAI will be shown with the same number of decimals found in the original currency.
-However, the value of decimals to be shown can be adjusted by the user to a specific value.
+This field only applies if it has been selected to use custom number of decimals.
 * Minimum: 0
 * Maximum: 18
-* Default: Taken from converted amount
+* Default: 2

 ### Conversion rate interval
 The conversion rate is continuously updated in order to offer an accurate conversion without delays.
 The update interval time can be adjusted in seconds.